 Upon successful completion of curriculum standards and achievement of off-campus Work-Based learning goals, some students are employed and monitored by a job coach or teacher during their enrollment and receive school credit while "learning and earning."

-"Skills Today for Jobs Tomorrow"
+"Skills Today for Opportunities Tomorrow"

 The program at Warren Tech offers opportunities for success in acquiring job skills for students who need intensive training and hands on learning opportunities in order to be successful in the workforce.
 The school staff serves students, parents, business partners, the Department of Vocational Rehabilitation, and the student's home school to ensure that each student has the necessary resources and opportunities to be successful in a career.
-Students are required to have liability insurance through that covers the employers and students interest in off-campus Work-Based Learning.
+Students are required to have medical and liability insurance that covers the employers and students interest in off-campus Work-Based Learning.